as-pect/as-pect/readme.md

 log<Vec3>(new Vec3(1, 2, 3)); // this logs every byte in the reference
 log<i32[]>([1, 2, 3]); // this will log an array
 ```

+This log function does *not* pipe the output to stdout.
+It simply attaches the
+log value to the current group or test the `log()` function was called in.
+When the
+`DefaultTestReporter` does it's job, it will pipe the collected log information to
+stdout at that point instead of immediately when the function executes.

 ## Performance Testing